crazycooky77/lego_collection/README.md

 ### Validator Testing

 #### HTML
-All pages were put through the [W3 HTML Validator](https://validator.w3.org/#validate_by_input) and all issues identified were resolved, where possible.
-There is 1 issue below that could not be resolved.
+All pages were put through the [W3 HTML Validator](https://validator.w3.org/#validate_by_input) and all issues identified were resolved.

 <img src='static/images/readme/validator-w3.webp' alt='W3 Validator Results'>

-The **Add Set** page has an error, however this is from django-select2:

-`Error: A select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have a child option element.`

 #### CSS
 CSS code was put through [W3C](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors are found.